 - Helps to improve bowel movements.

-- We would rather see a shorter list of ingredients.
+- We would rather see a shorter list of ingredients (i.e., brown rice).

-What is the Best Dry Dog Food for Pugs?
-(Healthy Adult Pugs)
+Best Dry Dog Food for Pugs (Healthy Adult Pugs)

 We recommend that you feed your Pug a similar amount of food at a similar time each day, keeping things consistent and prevent tummy upsets.

-Here are our top 3 best dry dog food for pugs, featuring a handful of the healthiest brands on the market for adult pugs:
+Here are our top 3 best Pug adult dry dog food picks, featuring a handful of the most popular brands on the market:

-1. Wellness CORE Natural Grain Free Dry Dog Food Small Breed Health
+1. Wellness CORE Dry Dog Food Small Breed Adult Dog

-A turkey and chicken recipe dog food which has been formulated by Wellness especially for small breeds dogs.
-This food is grain free, which is great news for dogs that may have a sensitive tum.
+A turkey and chicken adult dry dog food brand formulated by Wellness especially for small breeds dogs.
+This food is grain free.

-- Natural ingredients including deboned turkey, chicken meal and vegetables.
+- Natural ingredients including deboned turkey, chicken meal, chicken fat, fruits and vegetables.

-- No by-products, fillers, grains or artificial preservatives to worry about.
+- No by-products, fillers, grains, artificial flavors or preservatives to worry about.

 - Fortified with vitamins and minerals to help maintain a shiny coat and care for bones.